The Sermon on the Mount

 A teacher who sits down before he speaks

-Matthew introduces the scene with almost no ceremony: "Now when Jesus saw the crowds, he went up on a mountainside and sat down.
-His disciples came to him, and he began to teach them" (Matthew 5:1-2, NIV).
+Matthew introduces the scene with almost no ceremony: "Seeing the crowds, he went up on the mountain, and when he sat down his disciples came to him.
+And he opened his mouth and taught them" (Matthew 5:1-2, RSV-CE).
 Sitting down was the recognized posture of a teacher in that culture, not a casual choice — and Matthew is careful to note that while a crowd is present, Jesus addresses his disciples specifically.
 What follows is framed less as a public announcement than as instruction for those who had already chosen to follow him.

 Carl Bloch, "The Sermon on the Mount," 1877 — public domain.